Oublalilyass/CSS-Grid-Layout-/README.md

 Things get stacked up on smaller screens.

 Evenly Distributed, Fit as Needed
-Elements flow into the layout and end when there are no more.
+Elements flow into the layout and end when there are no more...